Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 For Navigation, the mass scanner exists but it's not enough.
 A big strength of the shuttle is you can see it on a mass scanner, meaning you know where your salvage buddies currently are and usually what they're doing just by looking at a map.
 With the death of the shittle I propose a buff to the GPS in return.

 #### Changes to the GPS
-- The GPS should be given a UI that displays GPS signals in a circle around you with a distance to them, or in a big list with coordinates (undecided on which I prefer)
+- The GPS should be given a UI that displays GPS signals in a circle around you with a distance to them, or in a big list with coordinates (really depends on how much we want salvage to suffer)
 - GPSs should emit GPS signals when turned on, the Astronav should emit these signals too
 - GPSs should be able to be named, if they do not have a name they should show up as a dot without a name to avoid clutter
 - The Station and Cargo Shuttle should emit GPS signals with appropriate names by default